 SCOPE: using fine tools to insert an intrathecal catheter through the dural hole.

-SCOPE: : Close-up of the catheter guiding the device or hydrogel into the subdural space.

-Confirm that the catheter tips are visible under the dura mater before proceeding [1].
-A successful placement is evident if the catheters glide beneath the dural membrane and over the small spinal blood vessels [2].
+Confirm that the catheter tips are visible under the dura mater before proceeding.
+A successful placement is evident if the catheters glide beneath the dural membrane and over the small spinal blood vessels [1].
+Once in place, use the catheters to deliver the desired treatment [2] / [3].

-SCOPE: View of the catheter tips beneath the transparent dura.

-SCOPE: Catheters smoothly sliding over spinal vessels beneath the dura.
+SCOPE: View of the catheter tips beneath the transparent dura, smoothly sliding over spinal vessels beneath dura.

+SCOPE: Close-up of the catheter guiding the device or hydrogel into the subdural space

+Added shot: SCOPE: Device being pulled through subdural space

 After delivering the treatment, insert a piece of sterile surgical gel-foam into the laminectomy cavity to promote haemostasis, aid healing, and maintain spinal structure [1].

-Talent positioning a rectangular piece of gelfoam into the exposed spinal cavity.
+SCOPE: Talent positioning a rectangular piece of gelfoam into the exposed spinal cavity.

-Finally, use 4-0 (4-oh) polydioxanone absorbable suture to close the muscle and skin layers above the spine [1].
+Finally, use 4-0 (4-oh) polydioxanone absorbable suture to close the muscle [1] and skin [2] layers above the spine.

-Talent stitching the muscle and skin layers closed using absorbable sutures.
+WIDE SHOT: Talent stitching the muscle layers closed using absorbable sutures.
+Timestamp (muscle): 0:18-0:34/ P1003941

+Added shot: WIDE SHOT: Talent stitching the skin layer closed using absorbable suture.
+Timestamp (skin): 0:20-0:40/ P1003943

 Results